I'm Still Standing

 Down the years, good friends have become casualties of showbusiness, including the Free guitarist Paul Kossoff and fellow singer-songwriter Nick Drake.
 Martyn wrote the title track of 1973's classic Solid Air album about Drake, in an attempt to pull him back from the abyss, but the following year he killed himself.
 When Drake's name comes up today, Martyn closes his eyes.
 "He was my friend but I can't talk about him any more because everyone does it now.
 It's ghoulish."

-He summons Theresa, asks her to take him home, and we bump along the country lanes to her white-walled cottage, where the first thing he does is plug in his Les Paul.
+He summons Teresa, asks her to take him home, and we bump along the country lanes to her white-walled cottage, where the first thing he does is plug in his Les Paul.

 I ask him about other fellow travellers; he used to carry folkie Hamish Imlach's guitar in exchange for lessons.
 "Clive's Incredible Folk Club in Sauchiehall Street - run by Clive Palmer, who went on to form the Incredible String Band - didn't open until 2am and was very bohemian."